Frequently Asked Questions

 What if my product does not fall into one of those categories?

-Please contact us so we can explore if certification makes sense for your product.
+Please contact us by filling out a form on our Get Started page so we can explore if certification makes sense for your product.

 What is minimum price setting?
 Does it apply to me?

-Fluctuations in world market prices hit workers and farmers the hardest, so some Fair Trade Certified products have a set Fair Trade Minimum Price (see Prices and Premiums Information on our standards page).
-This serves as a safety net for producers in particularly volatile markets when prices dip too low and creates real opportunity for improved livelihoods.
+Fluctuations in world market prices hit workers and farmers the hardest, so some Fair Trade Certified products have a set Fair Trade Minimum Price (see our Prices and Premiums Search page for more details).
+This serves as a safety net for producers in particularly volatile markets when prices dip too low and creates real opportunities for improved livelihoods.

 What is the Fair Trade Premium?
 Does it apply to me?